lonhattan007/g_shoes_revamped/README.md

 Simple shopping cart demonstration.

 This simple project can be a good starting point for learning new front-end technologies, or for a quick prototype.
-The main branch is built with my favorite stack: React.js, Vite, Zustand, and TailwindCSS.
+This branch is built with the T3 stack: Next.js, Typescript, TailwindCSS, and Zustand.

 ## Materials